Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Drt3ZdOCRJo.md

 ### Transcript

-> whole deal uh what area is gonna be reworked next in the next update i don't know i don't even know if the next update will have any world changes actually because uh like we talked about before the world branch similar to with dedicated servers kinda they work they live like in their own like parallel line with the rest of the development so they will get like merged into the regular branch the regular development branch when we can and like when it makes sense um
+> whole deal, what area is gonna be reworked next in the next update i don't know i don't even know if the next update will have any world changes actually because, like we talked about before the world branch similar to with dedicated servers kinda they work they live like in their own like parallel line with the rest of the development so they will get like merged into the regular branch the regular development branch when we can and like when it makes sense
 >
 > [Music]
 >
-> so i don't know if that's gonna make sense in the next update if there is a next update will there be an update six i don't know uh anyway so um um so yeah like we don't know exactly when that world branch will get merged in so we don't know if update 6 will have any world changes actually um that's the end of that
+> so i don't know if that's gonna make sense in the next update if there is a next update will there be an update six i don't know, anyway so, , so yeah like we don't know exactly when that world branch will get merged in so we don't know if update 6 will have any world changes actually, that's the end of that